yoanisgil/docker-logging-tutorial/part-01/article.md

 This article is the first of a few ones centered around logging in Docker.
 We will take a rather in-depth look to the first two drivers *json-file* and *syslog*.
 We will see how they work and what their strengths and limitations are, etc.

-**NOTE**: This article's source code alone with the code used all throughout the tutorial can be found on [Github](https://github.com/yoanisgil/docker-logging-tutorial)
+**NOTE**: This article's source code alone with the code used can be found on [Github](https://github.com/yoanisgil/docker-logging-tutorial)

 Docker Logging 101
 ----------------------